(I) Compulsory courses:

 POLI6039.
 Special Topics in International Political Economy (II) (6 credits)This course applies different theoretical approaches to important historical and contemporary empirical issues in the study of international political economy.
 Different from the general survey course POLI 6006 International Political Economy, this course examines a set of special topics in international political economy.
 It examines more recent theoretical developments and applies comparative approaches to real world economic issues.
 Previous background in the study of international relations and international political economy is helpful but is not a requirement.

 POLI6041.
-A selected topic in Asia Pacific international relations (II) - China’s Foreign Relations (6 credits)This course is a special topics course.
+Special Topics in Asia Pacific international relations (II) - China’s Foreign Relations (6 credits)This course is a special topics course.
 It is about China’s foreign relations.
 But it is also more than just that.
 Throughout the course, the lectures and readings are also intended to introduce you to concepts, theories or ideas that inform international relations scholarship in general.
 Therefore, you will hopefully gain a grasp of the conduct of social science inquiry that will enable you to further pursue your academic career and personal interest in international relations.
 One way to look at this course is that I will try to apply international relations scholarship in general in order to illuminate understanding about China’s foreign relations in particular.

 POLI6043.
 Special Topics in Global and Regional Governance (II) (6 credits)This course examines current scholarly debates relating to the interdisciplinary study of global and regional governance in the context of globalization.
 The current wave of globalization has created opportunities and challenges for governance at both global and regional levels.
 This course introduces students to the study of a set of selected issues in global and/or regional governance.
 It examines competing perspectives on globalization, global governance, regionalization, and regional governance.
 It explores the sources and consequences of globalization and regionalization as well as the key actors, institutions, regimes, and norms of global and regional governance.